 Teeth PictureThe teeth are the hardest substances in the human body.
 See a picture of the Teeth and learn more about the health topic.

 Which Is the Best Toothpaste to Use?The most important thing you should look for when buying toothpaste is the seal of the American Dental Association (ADA).
 The best toothpaste depends on the condition of your teeth.
 Toothpaste are formulated to help fight cavities, sensitivity, weak enamel, stains and other conditions.

 Wisdom TeethWisdom teeth are the third set of molars that people get in their late teens or early twenties.
-Impacted wisdom teeth that only partially erupt allows for an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness, and general illness.
+Impacted wisdom teeth that only partially erupt allow for an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness, and general illness.
 Before your wisdom teeth are pulled, the teeth and the surrounding tissue will be numbed with a local anesthetic.
 Recovery from wisdom tooth removal depends upon the difficulty of the extraction.